arunnie92/Citrine-Informatics/README.md

 Citrine Informatics Challenge Project

 ###
-A readme for the Citrine informatics Scientifici Software Engineer challenge project. below are some notes to keep in mind when working with this project:
+A readme for the Citrine Informatics Scientific Software Engineer  challenge project. below are some notes to keep in mind when working with this project:

 - This is a Maven project so it needs to be imported as an 'Existing Maven Project'.
 The pom.xml file is included int the project.